Leenie/ansible-universe/README.md

 Tutorial
 --------

-For this tutorial, we consider a simple use case: a role managing an `nginx` service.
+For this tutorial, we're going to work on a simple use-case: a provisioner for a `nginx` service.

 A role is a directory containing various assets, the first step is therefore to create that directory: